The Shattering Peace: Publication history

 The book was released on September 16, 2025 by Tor Books, including an audiobook by Audible narrated by Tavia Gilbert.
 In contrast to the two previous volumes of the Old Man's War series, the novel had not been published serialised as an E-book before.

 Reception

 Publishers Weekly wrote in a pre-publication review of The Shattering Peace that while the novel was light on politics, Scalzi leaned into many other series staples, and that the book would be a treat for diehard fans.
 Marlene Harris predicted on Library Journal that "fans, who have been waiting for this book for a decade, won’t be disappointed by the latest installment" and noted that it is "highly recommended for readers who love broad sweeping space operas and science fiction with a high quotient of dry humor and witty sarcasm".
 Kirkus Reviews called it a "classic Scalzi space opera at its wisecracking, politically pointed, and, somehow, fiercely optimistic finest".
 Mark Yon called it "a real crowd-pleaser, perhaps – but one done with skill, aplomb and heart" in his book review on SFFWorld.

+The novel has been nominated for a Locus Award for Best Science Fiction Novel.